 With only 8 ingredients, this weeknight dish is simple and quick to make.

-- To start, you'll make the pesto.
-In a food processor, you'll add the basil, garlic, parmesan, pine nuts and olive oil.
+STEP 1: In a food processor, you'll add the basil, garlic, parmesan, pine nuts and olive oil.
 Then, you'll pulse to a somewhat smooth consistency.
 We recommend tasting the pesto and increasing ingredients as desired (or leave as is).
 If you prefer more garlic, add a clove more.
 If you want a more salty flavor, either season with salt or add more parmesan.
 Or, you can add more pine nuts for a more nutty flavor.
-And, adding more basil will give you a more herby flavor.
+Adding more basil will give you a more herby flavor.
 If sauce is thick, you can thin with more olive oil.
 For a little acidity, add a squeeze or two of lemon juice.

 About Store-Bought Pesto

 As mentioned, you can use store-bought peso in this recipe if you prefer.
 That said, it can be hard to find a decent store-bought pesto, which is why we prefer to make it at home.
 In our experience, most store-bought pesto tastes mediocre (at best) since it can be too salty, or the flavor is off, or it may not even taste like real pesto.

 But that’s not all — most store-bought pesto is made with subpar ingredients like sunflower oil, glucose syrup, potato flakes, or basil flavoring.
 Sunflower oil typically replaces olive oil (as it’s much cheaper) and is usually one of the first ingredients in store-bought pesto.
 Sunflower oil is highly processed and refined and can have higher levels of trans fat.
 And, when processed, the oil becomes stripped of its nutrients.
 Therefore, it’s best to minimize or avoid the consumption of sunflower oil when possible.